ryeleo/Python-Package-Template/README.md

 > If you have not used this project structure, I recommend getting the `examplepkg` up and running.
 > Read through [`docs/development.md`](docs/development.md) to get `examplepkg` installed -- including the `hello` command-line tool!

-To get started using this project sturcture for your own project, here are the initial steps:
+To get started using this project structure for your own project, here are the initial steps:

 > Further instructions are provided in "TODO: setup your..." sections below.